 Their volatile relationship was a public spectacle

-As the romance the two were acting out in front of the cameras carried over into real life, paparazzi tried to sneak onto the Cleopatra set and followed the two whenever and wherever they could.
+As the romance the two were acting out in front of the cameras carried over into real life, paparazzi tried to sneak onto the Cleopatra set and followed them whenever and wherever they could.
 When John Glenn orbited the earth, some front pages preferred to feature Taylor and Burton instead.
 Condemnation of what the two dubbed "le scandale" included an open letter in the Vatican City's weekly paper that denounced their "erotic vagrancy."

 The romance was an intense one.
 Both Taylor and Burton were heavy drinkers, and they didn't hold back from screaming at and fighting with each other.
 According to studio head Spyros Skouras, in one violent altercation with Burton, Taylor "got two black eyes, her nose was out of shape, and it took 22 days for her to recover enough in order to resume filming."
 (Taylor attributed her injuries to a car accident).
 Throughout the troubled production of Cleopatra, the romance continued, as did the attention it drew.